 Anyone who knows ShipBob, knows that we have an entirely different mission from the logistics giants mentioned above.
-I totally get that adversarial relationships often set the stage for many compelling narratives, but the reality of the fulfillment landscape is far more nuanced than an overly-simplified David and Goliath parable.
+I totally get that adversarial relationships often set the stage for many compelling narratives, but the reality of the fulfilment landscape is far more nuanced than an overly-simplified David and Goliath parable.
 However, there are a few notable commonalities.

 New Yorker contributor and bestselling author, Malcom Gladwell teases these out in “David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.”
-Upon facing his formidable foe, the hero of this oft-cited cautionary tale realizes that, although intimidating and daunting at first, his enormous size is in fact his weakness as well.
+Upon facing his formidable foe, the hero of this oft-cited cautionary tale realises that, although intimidating and daunting at first, his enormous size is in fact his weakness as well.

-Corporate fulfillment giants suffer the same flaw.
+Corporate fulfilment giants suffer the same flaw.
 ShipBob is your proverbial sling shot.
 Our custom-tailored service allows our clients to address that flaw and fill the void.
 They just need to bring the rocks.

 Being 6’4” myself, I am somewhat wary of the comparison I’m exploring, but, at the same time, I’ll be the first to admit that it’s indisputably true.

-In order to strategically overcome the obstacles poised by the ubiquity of 2-day shipping in the current climate of Prime dominance, ShipBob is able to match the ecommerce fulfillment power and scale of a large national retailer, without the sacrifice.
+In order to strategically overcome the obstacles poised by the ubiquity of 2-day shipping in the current climate of Prime dominance, ShipBob is able to match the ecommerce fulfilment power and scale of a large national retailer, without the sacrifice.